maxwellbusinessit/SQLite-Command-Line-Interface-Menu/README.md

 # SQLite-Command-Line-Interface-Menu
-Simple command line interface project that allows an end user to create, read, update, and delete student records including their name, grade, and email.
-Utilizes SQLite and Python.
+This project is a simple command-line application built with Python and SQLite that allows users to manage student records through an interactive menu.
+It was created as a hands-on way to practice working with databases, user input, and basic CRUD operations.

+The program automatically creates (or connects to) a local SQLite database and provides options to add, view, update, and delete student records.
+Each record includes a student’s name, grade, and email, making it a straightforward but practical example of how data can be stored and managed efficiently.